 On a similar note, a court is not obligated to award any compensation to someone injured whilst committing a crime.
 In fact, sections 52-54 of the CLA make it highly unlikely that the claimant will recover damages.
 Having said that, if the court assessing the circumstances determines the lack of any compensation would be too harsh, it has the discretion to award some compensation.

 Contact experienced contributory negligence lawyers to learn more

 If you or a loved one has been injured in a road accident and you have been accused of contributory negligence, you need proper advice from a qualified lawyer.
 Depending on your situation, a finding of contributory negligence can drastically affect the compensation you can receive.
 We have the experience needed to assess your circumstances and help you get the compensation you deserve.
-Contact us today on 02 8280 6900 or email@example.com for a free case consultation.
+Contact our Sydney personal injury lawyers today on 02 8280 6900 or firstname.lastname@example.org for a free case consultation.